Gradient Descent Learns Linear Dynamical Systems: Introduction

+Suppose the state transition matrix $A$ has characteristic polynomial $\det(zI - A) = z^n + a_1z^{n-1}+\dots + a_n$, which turns out to by and large decide the difficulty of the learning according to our analysis.
+(In fact, we will parameterize $A$ in a way so that the coefficients of the characteristic polynomials are the parameters of learning problem.
+See Section~\ref{sec:prelim} for the detailed setup.)
+Consider the corresponding polynomial $q(z)= 1 + a_1z+a_2z^2+\cdots +a_nz^n$ over the complex numbers~$\mathbb{C}.$

-We will require that the image of the unit circle on the complex plane under the polynomial~$q$ is contained in the cone of complex numbers whose real part is larger than their absolute imaginary part.
+We will require the state transition matrix satisfy that the image of the unit circle on the complex plane under the polynomial~$q$ is contained in the cone of complex numbers whose real part is larger than their absolute imaginary part.
 Formally, for all $z\in\mathbb{C}$ such that $|z|=1,$ we require that $\Re(q(z))>|\Im(q(z))|.$ Here, $\Re(z)$ and $\Im(z)$ denote the real and imaginary part of $z,$ respectively.
-We illustrate this condition in the figure on the right for a degree~$4$ system.
+We illustrate this condition in Figure~\ref{fig:1} on the right for a degree~$4$ system.

 Our assumption has three important implications.
 First, it implies (via Rouch\'{e}'s theorem) that the spectral radius of~$A$ is smaller than~$1$ and therefore ensures the stability of the system.
 Second, the vectors satisfying our assumption form a convex set in~$\mathbb{R}^n.$ Finally, it ensures that the objective function is \emph{weakly quasi-convex}, a condition we introduce later when we show that it enables stochastic gradient descent to make sufficient progress.